bravonova/android_device_Micromax_A311-cm-13.0/README.md

-----Thanks for xen0n, who are contributing to the working CyanogenMod of MTK hardware.---
+----Thanks to all who are contributing to the working CyanogenMod of MTK hardware.---
 # CyanogenMod 13.0

-This is a device tree for huawei g750t01 which is based on MT6592 SoC.
-Powered by ferhung.
+This is a device tree for Micromax Canvas Nitro A311 which is based on MT6592 SoC.
+Powered by Tirth Patel.
 # Build

 * init